Daabit/IRC_and_FD/README.md

 Public presentation (e.g., conferences, classes, publications) and commercial use are **not allowed without written permission**.
 Attribution to the author is required at all times.

-© 2025 David Absalón Lucero Acosta ("Daabit").
+© 2025 David Absalón Lucero Acosta.
 All rights reserved.